biblibre/omeka-plugin-CsvImportPlus/README.md

     Note: in the csv file, the file rows should always be after the item to which they are attached, else they are skipped.

+    This file is not compatible with the release 2.2 (no metadata for files).

 6. `test_mixed_records_update.csv`

     A file used to show how to update metadata of item and files.
 To try it, import `test_mixed_recods.csv` above first, then choose this file and check `Update records` in the form.

+    This file is not compatible with the release 2.2 (no metadata for files).

 7. `test_collection.csv`